 So, for my enjoyment and to help others I write little tidbits about the area and our good times.
 I keep in mind those very simple questions that stump newbies.

-FYI - I have learned enough to confidently write and publish two books - "San Juan Islands Cruise Guide" and "San Juan Islands Travel guide," both available at Amazon books.
+FYI - I have created and published two books - "San Juan Islands Cruise Guide" and "San Juan Islands Travel guide," both available at Amazon books.

-I have tried to share information that others will find useful, especially budget conscious trailer boaters dragging along family's.
+I have tried to share information that others will find useful, especially budget-conscious trailer boaters dragging along families.

 John